c0ded00d1e12/ecen224/_programming-assignments/attack-lab.md

 - You can do this attack with just two gadgets.
 - When a gadget uses a `popq` instruction, it will pop data from the stack.
 As a result, your exploit string will contain a combination of gadget addresses and data.

-### 5.2 - Level 3 (Extra Credit)
+### 5.2 - Phase 5 Level 3 (Extra Credit)
-Before you take on the Phase 5, pause to consider what you have accomplished so far.
+Before you take on Phase 5, pause to consider what you have accomplished so far.
 In Phases 2 and 3, you caused a program to execute machine code of your own design.
 If `CTARGET` had been a network server, you could have injected your own code into a distant machine.
 In Phase 4, you circumvented two of the main devices modern systems use to thwart buffer overflow attacks.
 Although you did not inject your own code, you were able inject a type of program that operates by stitching together sequences of existing code.

 Phase 5 requires you to do an ROP attack on `RTARGET` to invoke function `touch3` with a pointer to a string representation of your cookie.
 That may not seem significantly more difficult than using an ROP attack to invoke `touch2`, except that we have made it so.
-Moreover, Phase 5 counts for only 5 points, which is not a true measure of the effort it will require.
+Moreover, Phase 5 counts for only 5 extra credit points, which is not a true measure of the effort it will require.
 This phase is challenging.
 If you have other pressing obligations consider stopping right now.

 To solve Phase 5, you can use gadgets in the region of the code in `rtarget` demarcated by functions `start_farm` and `end_farm`.
 In addition to the gadgets used in Phase 4, this expanded farm includes the encodings of different `movl` instructions, as shown in [Figure 3-C](#figure-3-c).
 The byte sequences in this part of the farm also contain 2-byte instructions that serve as *functional nops*, i.e., they do not change any register or memory values.
 These include instructions, shown in [Figure 3-D](#figure-3-d), such as `andb %al,%al`, that operate on the low-order bytes of some of the registers but do not change their values.